cesarecazzaniga/LJP/README.md

 ## Introduction

 Basic instructions and codes to run [LJP Fast jet plugin](https://github.com/fdreyer/LundPlane) within Delphes.
+Please cite this package if you use it for your work as indicated below.

 ## Installation